Agasper/Neon.NetRpc/README.md

 * Minimum traffic overhead
 * Works with Unity (tested on 2017+)
 * Works with messages, not a streams
-* Support compression with GZip
+* Supports compression with GZip
-* Support encryption with Aes128, Aes256 with Diffie-Hellman key exchange
+* Supports encryption with Aes128, Aes256 with Diffie-Hellman key exchange
 * Two transport options UDP/TCP.
 UDP supports reliable delivery
 * Packet loss and latency simulation
 * Connection statisitcs